chonghorizons/covid-estimators/README.md

 # covid-estimators
 This is a non-software github site.
 This is used to track different covid-estimators and uses of the estimators.

+Please see the https://github.com/chonghorizons/covid-estimators/wiki (WIKI) for discussion of key parameters or to add your own information about key parameters.

 Anyone can submit a suggested change and then initiate a "Pull Request".
 That triggers a review by the moderators to approve the change.

 Alternatively, things can be discussed in the Issue Tracker.